 Circulation pumps are used to flow the fluid through the heat exchanger and collector.
 Next, the heated fluid flows through coils in the storage tank which in turn heats the water.

 What About on Cloudy Days?

-Solar water heating systems are rarely a 100% answer for delivering hot water.
+Solar water heating systems are nice but are hardly ever a 100% answer for delivering hot water.
 Instead, theyre a factor in the total equation.
 A backup utility like a tankless water heater is perfect for filling in and ensuring the simple pleasure of a hot shower or tub soaking.